fundu-rs/fundu/README.md

 - Providing better error messages.

-This library aims for low runtime costs (See [Benchmarks](#benchmarks)) and being a lightweight crate. `fundu` is purely built on top of the rust `stdlib`, and no additional dependencies are required.
+This library aims for low runtime costs (See [Benchmarks](#benchmarks)) and being a lightweight crate. `fundu` is purely built on top of the rust `stdlib`, and there are no additional dependencies required.
 The accepted string format is almost the same like the scientific floating point format and compatible to the [`f64::from_str`] format.
-In other words, if the accepted input string was convertible to a `f64` with `f64::from_str` before there is no change needed to accept the same format with `fundu`.
+In other words, if the accepted input string could previously converted to an `f64` with `f64::from_str`, no change is needed to accept the same format with `fundu`.
 For further details see the [Documentation](https://docs.rs/crate/fundu)!

 # Installation